50 Shropshire Hills

 This isn’t a tick list or a challenge, but intended to be an appreciation of the wonderful variety and beauty of the Shropshire Hills, and an invitation to explore.
 From fantastic viewpoints to ancient hillforts, geological features and wildlife refuges, you will find all these and more among this selection.
 Grid references are given below.
 Please refer to maps and other sources for routes and access information, some links are included.

-- Kerry Ridgeway 483m, SO 198869.
+- Kerry Ridgeway 483m, SO198869.
 Hilltops in the Clun Forest are less well defined, and often not accessible.
-This point on the Shropshire/Powys border near the Cantlin Stone and Upper Shortditch lies very close to the highest point in the Clun Forest.
+The Cantlin Stone near Upper Shortditch is a very satisfying viewpoint and lies very close to the highest point in the Clun Forest.
 The Kerry Ridgeway offers a great high level walk or off-road cycle.

 - Yearlet 465m, SO 436935.
 The Long Mynd has some fine hill summits along the eastern edge where it is cut by deep valleys (known locally as batches).
 Yearlet is one of the most impressive.

 - Caer Caradoc 459m, SO477953.
 Rising above Church Stretton, Caradoc is undoubtedly one of the most beautiful of Shropshire’s Hills, its craggy ridge suggesting a hill of much greater stature.
 An impressive Iron Age hillfort crowns the top.

 - Knolls (Long Mynd) 457m, SO403902.
 The southern part of the Long Mynd is well worth exploring.
 The narrow ridge of the Port Way rises to this trig point on the plateau.

 - Heath Mynd 452m, SO335940.
 A rounded heathery hill south of the Stiperstones, with a satisfying top.